India is on so many peoples bucket lists and wishlist- it’s crazy, it’s exotic, it’s testing, it’s spiritual, it’s beautiful and it’s huge!

 People visit India for so many reasons, more reasons than they visit Sri Lanka or Thailand, for example.
 People visit India to see the major places like Delhi, Agra, Varanasi, Jaipur, Jodhpur, but also to spend time in an Ashram or on a yoga and meditation retreat.

-Here are my blog posts that will help you decide where to visit in India and if you’re visiting for a specific reason:
+- Here are my blog posts that will help you decide where to visit in India:

 Visa for India

-Remember that you will need a visa to visit India so keep this in mind, especially when working out the cost of a trip to India.
+Remember that you will need a visa to visit India so keep this in mind when planning a trip to India, especially when working out the cost of a trip to India.
 The visa process for India has changed a lot over the years but is now easier than ever to get.

-For most nationalities, you apply online for your Indian e-visa, it costs $100.00 USD, gets approved in a few days and is valid for one year with multiple entries.
+For most nationalities, you apply online for your Indian e-visa, it gets approved in a few days and is valid for one year with multiple entries.

 Itinerary for India